noir-lang/noir/docs/docs/developers/tutorials/writing_token_contract.md

 }
 ```

 This specifies the interface of the `Token` contract.
-Go ahead and copy and paste this interface into your `main.nr` file.
+Don't worry if you get some warnings - we haven't imported our types yet.

 Before we through the interface and implement each function, let's review the functions to get a sense of what the contract does.